Sophie Nélisse: Career

 In 2016, Nélisse was one of four actors selected by the Toronto International Film Festival, alongside Grace Glowicki, Jared Abrahamson, and Mylène Mackay for its "Rising Stars" programme, described as an "intensive professional development programme [that] immerses participants in a series of public events and industry meetings during the Festival."

+After graduating high school in June 2017, Nélisse confirmed she wouldn't be enrolling in post-secondary education due to commitments shooting Close in London and Morocco.

 In June 2018, it was announced that she would be the face of Caroline Néron's Fall 2018 jewelry line.

-After graduating high school in June 2017, Nélisse confirmed she wouldn't be enrolling in post-secondary education for the time being due to commitments shooting Close in London and Morocco.
 In a L'actualité series about "Being 18 years old in 2018", Nélisse spoke about entering adulthood in the era of the Weinstein effect, and deplored that when she announced she was looking for "more mature roles", she was quickly offered multiple roles where her characters would be raped and that scenarios she receives almost always include sexual elements.
 One of these instances was when she turned down the sexually charged lead role in Fugueuse, in which Ludivine Reding was eventually cast as Fanny, the titular teenage runaway who ends up a sex trafficking victim.

+In November 2019, it was announced that she was cast as Shauna Shipman in the Showtime psychological thriller series Yellowjackets.
+The series debuted on Showtime on November 14, 2021.
+The second season premiered on March 26, 2023, and the third season premiered on February 14, 2025.

+In 2023, she starred as Irena Gut, a Polish nurse who helped to shelter and protect Jewish people during the Holocaust by hiding them in the cellar of the home where she was employed as a housekeeper by German Army officer, in Irena's Vow.
+It premiered in the Centrepiece program at the 2023 Toronto International Film Festival in September.

-On April 18th, 2025, the author of the book Girl in Pieces, Kathleen Glasgow, confirmed that Courtney Eaton and Sophie Nélisse bought the film rights to the book.
+On April 18, 2025, the author of the book Girl in Pieces, Kathleen Glasgow, confirmed that Courtney Eaton and Sophie Nélisse bought the film rights to the book.
+Nelisse portrays Rose Landry in the Canadian sports romance television series Heated Rivalry (2025–present).